kostya-zero/racinfo/README.md

 Also, you should get acknowledged with these rules before contributing:

-- The project should be related to Real Address Chat protocol, or its successors.
+- The project should be related to the Real Address Chat protocol or its successors.
-- Your project should have a Git repository, or link to its download page.
-We do not accept projects that are not hosted on Git or have a download link.
+- Your project should have a Git repository or a link to its download page.
+We do not accept projects that are not hosted on Git or do not provide a download link.

 If you want to add your project to the list, please follow these steps: